The War Memorials> This page

 s/o Joseph and Sarah Tomlinson, of Chapel Hill, Cromford, Matlock.
 The family were living at Mount Pleasant in the 1891 census and in Scarthin in the 1901 census.

-Thomas was educated at Cromford Cromford Free School Mixed, transferring from the Infants' Department on 1 Feb 1898; he reached Standard V, leaving on 6 Sep 1908 to work as an Errand Boy.
+Thomas was educated at Cromford Free School Mixed, transferring from the Infants' Department on 1 Feb 1898; he reached Standard V, leaving on 6 Sep 1908 to work as an Errand Boy.

 Worked as a Stationary Engine Driver at the Via Gellia Colour Works.